 - Turn off the water at the building shut off valve before the water meter to stop further flooding of the basement or crawl space.
-If the building shut off valve isn't functional, contact the Public Works Department 24-hour emergency number 905-835-5079 to have the water shut off at the property line. - Once the water has been shut off and Public Works has been contacted, property owners have two options to repair the burst frost plate: - Property owners, or their plumber, can pick up a frost plate repair kit at the Public Works Department, located at 1 Killaly Street West, between 8:00 a.m. - 4:00 p.m., Monday through Friday, and repair the meter themselves, and then contact the City to come out to inspect and re-seal the meter.
-The property owner will receive an invoice for the frost plate repair kit (approximately \$25), and if they had a plumber repair the frost plate, pay the plumber's invoice. - Request that City staff repair the water meter.
+If the building shut off valve isn't functional, contact the Public Works Department after-hours by calling 905-835-2900 and press '9' to have the water shut off at the property line. - Once the water has been shut off and Public Works has been contacted, property owners have two options to repair the burst frost plate: - Property owners, or their plumber, can pick up a frost plate repair kit at the Public Works Department, located at 1 Killaly Street West, between 8 a.m. and 4 p.m., Monday through Friday, and repair the meter themselves, and then contact the city to come out to inspect and re-seal the meter.
+The property owner will receive an invoice for the frost plate repair kit (approximately \$25), and if they had a plumber repair the frost plate, pay the plumber's invoice. - Request that city staff repair the water meter.
 The property owner would be invoiced for frost plate repair kit and will be invoiced for the staff time required to complete the repair.
-Note that City staff will not enter confined crawlspaces, nor pump water out of crawlspaces or basements to facilitate repairs.
+Note that city staff will not enter confined crawlspaces, nor pump water out of crawlspaces or basements to facilitate repairs.
 In some cases, the homeowner may have to retain a plumber. - Note that the repair costs for emergency repairs (between 4 p.m. and 8 a.m., Monday to Friday, and all-day Saturday and Sunday) will be invoiced at afterhours emergency call out rates. - In some cases, the meter itself freezes and bursts.
-In these instances, the homeowner still has two options to replace the meter; however, the cost for a replacement meter is much higher than the cost for a frost plate, and the property owner will be billed for the actual cost of the replacement water meter beginning at approximately \$550.
+In these instances, the homeowner still has two options to replace the meter; however, the cost for a replacement meter is much higher than the cost for a frost plate, and the property owner will be billed for the actual cost of the replacement water meter - beginning at approximately \$550.

 Due to COVID-19 restrictions, City staff are unable to enter private homes.
-At this time meter repairs will need to be addressed by hiring a plumber.
+At this time meter repairs will need to be fixed by hiring a plumber.

-About City of Port Colborne
+About the City of Port Colborne

-Located on the south coast of the scenic Niagara Region, Niagara's Port of Call has found the perfect balance - successful industrial and commercial sectors, comfortable and scenic residential areas, white sand beaches, unique culinary choices, the world class Sugarloaf Marina, fishing, golfing, trails, shopping districts along the historic Welland Canal and an energized festival and entertainment scene that includes live theatre - truly a community that adds to the overall Niagara Experience.
+Located on the south coast of the scenic Niagara Region, with a mission to provide an exceptional small town experience in a big way, Niagara's Port of Call has found the perfect balance - successful industrial and commercial sectors, comfortable and scenic residential areas, white sand beaches, unique culinary choices, the world class Sugarloaf Marina, fishing, golfing, trails, shopping districts along the historic Welland Canal and an energized festival and entertainment scene that includes live theatre - truly a community that adds to the overall Niagara experience.
+To learn how you can PORTicipate with us, visit our website.